About Core Strokes®

 Where Core Strokes Comes From

-Core Strokes emerged from over four decades of clinical practice, teaching, and research in the field of body-oriented psychotherapy.
-It is rooted in a broad lineage of somatic and energetic approaches that explore the relationship between breath, embodiment, emotion, and consciousness.
+It is rooted in a broad lineage of somatic and energetic approaches exploring the relationship between breath, embodiment, emotion, and consciousness.

 — Dirk Marivoet, MSc.